Code-Institute-Submissions/kirsty-chatterton-photography/README.md

 ### Design

-I wanted to keep the overall design of this website minimal and simple so that it's easy use and navigate.
+I wanted to keep the overall design of the site minimal and simple so that it's easy use and navigate.
 As it's a photography website, I wanted the main focus to be the images so I've included a background image on each page so the user can see some of my work before navigating to the gallery.
 On each of the background images, I've included a black color overlay with a reduced opacity so the user can easily see the text, buttons and navigation bar without being distracted by the background image.

 The site layout is easy to follow with a navigation bar at the top, the content in the middle and social links in the footer.
-The site is made of of three pages: "Home", "Gallery" and "Contact".
+The site is made up of three pages: "Home", "Gallery" and "Contact".
 Rather than including a separate page for "About", I've added a modal that can be opened on each page.

 #### Colour Scheme